Champion Lodge

 Champion Lodge was a large house at Camberwell in London.

 History

-The lodge was built at the foot of Denmark Hill by Thomas de Crespigny in 1717.
-Philip Champion de Crespigny (1704 - 1765) began leasing the house around 1741 and purchased it in 1755, renaming it Champion Lodge.
-The Prince of Wales visited the lodge in 1804 and Claude Champion de Crespigny (1734 - 1818), son of Philip, the then owner of the house, was made a baronet in 1805.
+Philip Champion de Crespigny (1704–1765), proctor of the Admiralty court, began leasing the house around 1741 and purchased it in 1755, renaming it Champion Lodge.
+The Prince of Wales (later to become George IV) visited the lodge in 1804 and Claude Champion de Crespigny (1734–1818), eldest son of Philip, the then owner of the house, was made a baronet in 1805.

+Demolition

-The lodge, which was originally surrounded by a 30-acre park, was demolished in 1841.
+The lodge, which was originally surrounded by a 30-acre park, was demolished in 1841 while Sir Claude Champion de Crespigny was the 3rd Baronet.
 It was roughly at the junction of where Love Walk meets Denmark Hill today.